-The original home of Brooklyn’s famous blackout cake was Ebinger Baking Company at Flatbush and Cortelyou Avenues, which opened in 1898, spawned several outposts and closed in 1972.
+The original home of Brooklyn’s famous blackout cake was Ebinger Baking Company at Flatbush Avenue and Cortelyou Road, which opened in 1898, spawned several outposts and closed in 1972.
 Though the original recipe has been lost to history, the legendary dark chocolate layer cake with chocolate pudding inside and slathered on the outside, finished with chocolate crumbs has become a hit the world over, with variations available far and wide.

 But how to determine which blackout cakes are worth the trip (aside from The Chocolate Room, where you can buy the below cake)?
 Everyone has an opinion, so we’ve compiled a list of some of the stand-outs.